aeither/UniFolio/README.md

-# 🌉 UniFolio - Cross-Chain Bridge Quote Aggregator
+# 🌉 UniFolio - Cross-Chain Bridge Aggregator & Executor

-> **One-liner**: Compare real-time quotes from LiFi, Hyperlane, Squid & Stargate bridges in one Telegram command
+> **One-liner**: Aggregate real-time quotes from 4+ bridge protocols and execute trades directly in Telegram

-**Brief description**: UniFolio is a Telegram bot that solves cross-chain bridge fragmentation by aggregating quotes from multiple protocols simultaneously.
-Users can compare rates, gas fees, and bridge loss across LiFi, Hyperlane, Squid, and Stargate with a simple command like `bridge 10 usdc from base to mantle`.
+**Brief description**: UniFolio is a Telegram bot that solves cross-chain bridge fragmentation by aggregating quotes from multiple protocols simultaneously AND executing trades directly.
+Users can compare rates, gas fees, and bridge loss across LiFi, Hyperlane, Squid, and Stargate with a simple command like `bridge 1 usdc from base to mantle`, then execute the best route with one click.
 Perfect for DeFi users, traders, and anyone needing to transfer tokens between blockchains efficiently.
-Features intelligent ranking, interactive buttons, and real-time quote updates.
+Features intelligent ranking, interactive buttons, real-time quote updates, and **actual bridge execution** with transaction tracking.

 ---